-- Runner’s knee (formally known as patellofemoral pain syndrome), is when the impact and stress of running causes irritation where the kneecap and thighbone meet.
-The pain can vary from sharp and sudden to dull and chronic, and can occur only during running, but also during other non-running activities.
+Runner’s knee (formally known as patellofemoral pain syndrome), is when the impact and stress of running cause irritation where the kneecap and thighbone meet.
+The pain can vary from sharp and sudden to dull and chronic and can occur only during running, but also during other non-running activities.

-A: The strap you should use depends on the pain you are experiencing.
-If your pain is occurring from you knee down, an infra-patellar strap is probably your best choice because it is your patellar tendon that needs extra support due to an injury.
+The strap you should use depends on the pain you are experiencing.
+If your pain is occurring from your knee down, an infra-patellar strap is probably your best choice because it is your patellar tendon that needs extra support due to an injury.

-If your pain is in your knee but does not go below it, or if associated pain is occuring in your thigh, a supra-patellar strap is most likely what you need because it will support your knee and quadricep muscles, which help stabilize and move the knee.
+If your pain is in your knee but does not go below it, or if the associated pain is occurring in your thigh, a supra-patellar strap is most likely what you need because it will support your knee and quadriceps muscles, which help stabilize and move the knee.

 If you aren’t sure what exactly is causing your knee pain or don’t feel confident in selecting a strap or identifying the area that is affected, your best bet is to schedule an appointment with your physician or physical therapist.

-Studies have shown that the greatest benefit of wearing either type of knee strap (or both) is that there is improved quadriceps muscle timing imbalances because of a delayed timing of the vastus laterus.
+Studies have shown that the greatest benefit of wearing either type of knee strap (or both) is that there are improved quadriceps muscle timing imbalances because of delayed timing of the vastus laterus.
 This helps address the knee pain you are experiencing by providing better stabilization and support.

 You are wearing the strap incorrectly.
 Make sure you are following the directions that came with the device.